bytemare/cpace/README.md

 ## Under the hood

-All cryptographic operations can be found in the [cryptotools package](https://github.com/bytemare/cryptotools), which itself uses either the standard library or tested and proved external libraries.
+All cryptographic operations can be found in the [crypto package](https://github.com/bytemare/crypto), which itself uses either the standard library or tested and proved external libraries.

 ## Deploy it